EnterpriseDB/tpa/docs/src/platform-bare.md

 If you specify only one or the other, the address will be used for both purposes.
-For example, you could set only `public_ip` for servers on different networks, or only `private_ip` if you're running TPAexec inside a closed network.
+For example, you could set only `public_ip` for servers on different networks, or only `private_ip` if you're running TPA inside a closed network.
 (Instead of using public/private, you can set `ip_address` if you need to specify only one IP address.)